 - ‘Digital first’ policy (where possible, move phone and face-to-face services to digital services to reduce dependence on staff and promote self-service).

-- Availability of fundamental building blocks to enable eHealth and eServices (‘infostructure’).
+- Availability of fundamental building blocks to enable eHealth services (‘ICT infrastructure’).

-- Confidentiality and security designed into patient records, registries, online services etc.
+- Data protection and security designed into patient records, registries, online services etc.

-- Enabling of new channels for healthcare delivery to replace face-to-face and telephone contact.
+- Enabling of new channels for healthcare delivery and new services based on advanced communication and data processing technologies.

-- Voluntary use of regional/national eHealth services across the healthcare system
+- There is a mandate and plan(s) to deploy regional/national eHealth services across the healthcare system but not yet implemented.

 - Universal, at-scale regional/national eHealth services used by all integrated care stakeholders.